Upcoming and recent news

 Onoko (Lower Falls), 54 x 38 inches, oil on linen

-Onoko (Lower Falls) is installed at the U.S. Embassy in Ottawa, Canada,
+Onoko (Lower Falls) was installed at the

-LINK to some of the other 41 Paquette paintings which the U.S. State Department has displayed
+paintings which the U.S. State Department has selected

-in exhibitions at 21 diplomatic facilities on five continents.
+for exhibitions at 21 diplomatic facilities on five continents.

 Triptych commission